Greek Easter Cookies Recipe

 Happy Easter everyone!
-I was really in a hurry to finish up writing this recipe while doing all the holiday cooking.
+I was really in a hurry to finish writing this recipe while doing all the holiday cooking.
 So, here is the most fun to make Greek Easter cookies recipe.
-You knead them into any shape you like, which makes them a fun way to spend some time with the kids.
-(I know I really used to enjoy making them when I was younger)
+You knead them into any shape you like, which makes them a fun way to spend some time with the kids (I know I really used to enjoy making them when I was younger).

 They’re so crispy when you take a bite, and then they start to melt in your mouth.
 They also contain an unusual aroma, that of Mahleb.
 Mahleb is an aromatic spice made from the seeds of a species of cherry and is also used in our traditional sweet braided bread, called “Tsoureki” which is made on Easter as well.